Tera1971/Ronin/DKPCounter/points.md

 * <a href="points.md">Points Awarded</a>
 # Points

-A certain amount of DKP is awarded for killing bosses, camping, or leveling.
-Camping raids award 7 points per hour camped.
-Eligible raids include Hrungnir, Efnisien, Mordris, and Gelebron.
-Leveling rewards 5 points every 5 levels above 155.
-The table below shows the points each boss is worth.
-For certain bosses additional "camp" points are awarded if the player is there before the boss spawns.
+A certain amount of DKP is awarded for killing bosses and leveling The tables below show the points each boss is worth.

 ## Dragonlord
 <table>
   <tr>